jonathanpeppers/Xamarin.Forms.Mocks/README.md

 All animations will just complete immediately.
 Just `await` them and use `async` unit tests.

 I tested everything with NUnit, but nothing is tied specifically to it.
 Things should work find if you want to use a different unit testing library.

+# Roadmap

+- `Device.StartTimer` is not implemented.
+This is certainly possible.
+- I am not happy with `Device.BeginInvokeOnMainThread` being synchronous.
+- `GetUserStoreForApplication` is not implemented, this is probably used for things like `Properties` for persistence.
+- There are certainly other Xamarin.Forms internals not implemented.
+Let me know if there is something missing you need.